renatomefi/ZCE-Study/Docs/README.md

 ZCE-Study is a study questions plataform for Zend Certifications
 ========================================

-With ZCE-Study you can asware tons of questions about Zend Certifications, including ZCE and ZF
+With ZCE-Study you can asware tons of questions about Zend Certifications, including ZCE and ZF.

 See [https://github.com/renatomefidf/ZCE-Study](https://github.com/renatomefidf/ZCE-Study) for more information